Merger control in Turkey: overview

 If available, market research reports for the relevant market.

 Short-form notification.
-There is now a short-form notification (without a fast-track procedure) if either:
+A short-form notification (without a fast-track procedure) is available if either:

 A transition from joint control to sole control is involved.

-The total of the parties' respective market shares is less than 20% in horizontally affected markets and one party's market share is less than 25% in vertically affected markets.
+The total of the parties' respective market shares is less than 20% in horizontally affected markets and each party's market share is less than 25% in vertically affected markets.

 There is no filing fee.